ptolem/csp-creation-kit/init/README.md

 # SafeStak [SAFE] Cardano Stake Pool Initialisation Kit

-In an effort to save time setting up the VMs to run the Cardano stake pool I have created the scripts in this folder but please use it with caution as they are incomplete, untested and possibility out-of-date!
+In an effort to save time setting up the VMs to run the Cardano stake pool I have created the scripts in this folder but please use it with caution as they are possibility out-of-date!

 ## Prerequisites
-It is assumed that the Terraform provisioning stage has completed successfully and all the resulting Azure Cloud infrastructure exists in a pristine state.
+It is assumed that the [Terraform provisioning step](../README.md) has completed successfully and all the resulting Azure Cloud infrastructure exists in a pristine state.

 ## SSH
 Using the SSH key output from Terraform, create the .pem file and ensure the relevant security rules are applied with the key prep scripts below.

-### Linux SSH key prep
+### SSH key prep (Linux)
 `chmod 400 YOUR_PEM_FILE.pem`

-### Windows SSH key prep
+### SSH key prep (Windows)
 ```
 $path = "YOUR_PEM_FILE.pem"
 icacls.exe $path /reset